stebennett/squad-dashboard/README.md

 ## Building and Running

-Building all services
+Build all services and init the databases

 ````
- # make build-all
+ # make init
 ````

 Running all tests